 Multiple cities + Online · 6:30 PM Local

-The Ethical AI Society is a non-partisan, global nonprofit founded to ensure that the development and deployment of artificial intelligence reflects the values, rights, and needs of all people — not just those building it.
+The Ethical AI Society is a youth-led, non-partisan nonprofit founded to ensure that the development and deployment of artificial intelligence reflects the values, rights, and needs of all people, especially the generation that will be shaped by it the most.

 Read Our Full Story